slamanna212/BlueskyPDS-Ansible/README.md

 # Requirements
  - Your Bluesky PDS on DigitalOcean.
 You can use this with servers in other locations but you will need to make modifications to commands for your different inventory.

+# Tags
+Firewalls and groups are handled via Digital Ocean tags, they are:

+- `bluesky` All nodes have this tag

 # Setup
 1. This repo requires some Galaxy Modules, install them with: